"Rebuilding Family Foundations"

 About a third of the way through the movie, I had planned on ranking this movie on my “top ten” list.
 As I grew more disgusted with the stupid sex themes, however, I crossed out that “note to self.”
 Now I can only suggest this movie for the most hardened of viewers – those able to completely filter the inane, spitting out the bones and tasting the meat.
 What a shame!
 If you are wise enough not to be interested in seeing an overdose of sex in an otherwise good film, just remember the theme, and shower your spouse and children with a lifetime of spoken love and physical affection.
 It will be life to their soul – and to yours.

+LIFE AS A HOUSE is about George Monroe (Kevin Kline), a middle-aged architect who is confronted with his mortality and chooses to work on the dream he put off for two decades – tearing down his old house and building his dream home.
+He invites his suicidal, drugged-out, estranged son to join him for the entire summer.
+Soon, his ex-wife joins in the construction, and the two find out that George has terminal cancer.
+As George works on the house, he works on his ex-family’s relationships and realizes he must pull from within the strength to make things new.
+Through a series of hard work, humorous mishaps and brave relational encounters, tragedy is turned to triumph for a shattered family, and wrecked lives enter the paths of restoration.
 Though the filmmakers of LIFE AS A HOUSE accurately land on a prime issue of our troubled world – the lack of good fathering, the movie is marred by too many sex scenes, including a Mrs. Robinson-type fling and a homosexual prostitution subplot.
 There are many satisfying moments of redemption and healing, and even some Christian allegory, but the overuse of sexual promiscuity tends to overshadow the universal truths portrayed.